cchurch/api-docs/source/includes/_api_authentication.md

 Authenticate, then Authorize with the token returned by Authenticate.

 *TFA scheme:*
-Authenticate, Send TFA Code, Authorize with the token received from step 1 and the TFA code received from step 2
+Authenticate, Send TFA Code to the user, Authorize with the token received from step 1 and the TFA code received from step 2

 ### HTTP Request